babelouest/glewlwyd/docs/INSTALL.md

 - `Token invalid` - on invalid token refresh or token delete in OAuth2 or OIDC
 - `Scheme email - code sent` - when an OTP code is sent via e-mail, to mitigate users spam

-The `glewlwyd.conf` has the following content if you log to a user-defined log file:
+The filter.d/glewlwyd config file has the following content if you log to a user-defined log file:

 ```config
 # Fail2Ban filter for Glewlwyd